lordvidex/go-heat.nvim/README.md

   svg_output = '/tmp/go-heat/temp.svg',      -- if not nil, will output the svg to this file open_in = 'browser',                      -- 'terminal' | 'browser' (terminal has lower quality than browser) browser_type = 'safari'                    -- only peculiar to Darwin; tested options: 'safari' | 'chrome' | 'arc'
-  -- any option passed to browser_type must be executable with `open` -a <name> in macos }
+  debug = false,                            -- if true, will print debug messages -- any option passed to browser_type must be executable with `open` -a <name> in macos }
 ```